 Quickbooks is a more scalable solution than Xero when it comes to bills and monthly invoices, which are both unlimited in all plans.
 Xero's Early plan gives you 5 bills and 20 invoices and only offers unlimited invoices and bills starting in their second product tier.

 QuickBooks Online has a range of product tiers to choose from to meet your business's bookkeeping needs.
 The products are Simple Start, Essentials, Plus, and Advanced.
 The QuickBooks Online base plan starts at $30 per month, and the plan with the most features is $200 per month.
 Intuit offers prospective users a free 30-day trial and generous discounts on their monthly subscriptions.
-Go to the QuickBooks website for a full breakdown of current pricing and deals.
+Go to their website for a full breakdown of Quickbooks pricing and deals.

-Xero has a similar pricing structure as QuickBooks Online and offers three products–Early, Growing, and Established–that range from $13 per month to $70 per month.
+Xero has a similar pricing structure as QuickBooks Online and offers three products--Early, Growing, and Established--that range from $13 per month to $70 per month.
 For companies in need of a payroll function for their employees, Xero offers add-on integrations for an additional cost.
 Xero also offers a free trial.
-For more detailed pricing, visit Xero's website.
+Visit Xero's website for more detailed pricing.

 Depending on several factors, including the size of your business and the type of business you run, either QuickBooks or Xero will be your best choice.
 Xero is a better solution for large and growing companies that don't want a cap on the number of users needing access to the software.
 On the other hand, Quickbooks is a favorite small business accounting software for companies that need to be able to outsource their bookkeeping to a hired accountant.